 Writing is not everyone’s favorite activity.
 But as the visionary for your business, your thoughts and insights are so important to the success of your business.
 Taking time to write can help you get those thoughts on paper and communicate them clearly.
 So here’s how to find the time to do that.

-- Write down notes as you interact with customers.
 Customer interactions can be the greatest source of inspiration for your company’s content.
 So as you discuss things with customers write down their pain points or ideas about content that would help them choose your company over your competitors.
 Type up an email to your copywriter once a week with these thoughts and your copywriter can help you craft marketing emails, white papers, or other collateral that helps get this message to your customers and potential customers.
+Read: How Can We Find Good Blog Topics.

 How to Interact with a Copywriter